 Authors can adhere to the following steps to report plagiarism:

 - Inform the editor of the journal where a plagiarized article is published.

-- Send original and plagiarized articles with plagiarized part highlighted.
+- Send original and plagiarized articles with the plagiarized part highlighted.

-- If evidence of plagiarism is convincing, editor should arrange for a disciplinary meeting.
+- If evidence of plagiarism is convincing, the editor should arrange for a disciplinary meeting.

 - Editor of the journal where the plagiarized article should communicate with the editor of the journal containing the original article to rectify the matter.